Quick Start

 findall(path, data)

-Find all objects matching a JSONPath with jsonpath.findall()
+Find all values matching a JSONPath expression using jsonpath.findall()

-, like a dictionary or list.
-In this example we select user names from a dictionary containing a list of user dictionaries.
+For example, the following query extracts all user names from a dictionary containing a list of user objects:

 import jsonpath